Adventure Team Challenge Washington D.C.

 An Inclusive Adventure Specifically for Teenaged D.C.
 Competitors

 2016 Dralla Foundation Adventure Team Challenge Washington D.C.
 Promises Excitement for Athletes

 It’s clear that the 2016 Dralla Foundation Adventure Team Challenge Washington D.C. from World T.E.A.M.
-Sports provides participating developmentally- and emotionally-disabled children and teens an outdoor experience that will be remembered for many years.
+Sports provided participating developmentally- and emotionally-disabled pre-teens and teenagers an outdoor experience that will be remembered for many years.
 “I’ve never done anything like it before in my life!
 It was a great experience!” exclaimed one enthusiastic participant following the inaugural 2011 Challenge.

 At previous Challenge events in 2011, 2013 and 2014, participants and their families were impressed and inspired.
 “World T.E.A.M.
 Sports and the volunteers poured on buckets of encouragement to all of the participating children,” said Bonnie Linen-Carroll, whose son Jerry participated in the 2011 and 2013 Challenges.
 “They were very attentive to each and every child that came with their own disability issues.
 They were the most caring, supportive, attentive group of people you will ever want to send your child with on a challenge.
 Parents, if you believe your child can participate, send them on an adventure with World T.E.A.M.
 Sports – they will prove to your child or children that they can!”